Turkey withdraws from European treaty protecting women - WTMJ

 Many women suffer physical or sexual violence at the hands of their husbands or partners, but up-to-date official statistics are unavailable.
 The Istanbul Convention requires states to collect data.

-Hundreds of women and allies gathered in Istanbul, wearing masks and holding banners.
-Their demonstration has so far been allowed but the area was surrounded by police and a coronavirus curfew is begins in the evening.
+More than a thousand women and allies gathered in Istanbul, wearing masks and holding banners.
+There was a heavy police presence in the area, and the demonstration ended without serious skirmishes.

 They shouted pro-LGBT slogans and called for Erdogan’s resignation.
 They cheered as a woman speaking through a megaphone said, “You cannot close up millions of women in their homes.
 You cannot erase them from the streets and the squares.”